 The software is not backwards compatible.

-Software is covered under End User Software Licence Agreement.
-Please find this under software selection.
+Software is covered under End User Software License Agreement.

 NOTE: Not all functions works compared to a real robot, please see below.